openeuler-mirror/infrastructure/README.md

 ```

-Currently, all systems are running in HuaweiCloud CCE engine as container, we appreciate anyone who is will to contribute your infrastructure resource into our community. thanks.
+Currently, all systems are running in HuaweiCloud CCE engine as container, we appreciate anyone who is will to contribute your infrastructure resource into our community. thank you.

 ### Mail